NEHA/AAS Scholarship Information

-Both the National Environmental Health Association (NEHA) and the American Academy of Sanitarians (AAS) have established education in Environmental Health (EH) as one of their principal goals.
-NEHA and AAS believe that structured education at the undergraduate and graduate levels is important to an individual’s successful professional development in the EH field and that continuing education is a vital component in an EH professional’s continued career growth.
+Both the National Environmental Health Association (NEHA) and the American Academy of Sanitarians (AAS) have established education in environmental health (EH) as one of their principal goals.
+NEHA and AAS believe that structured education at the undergraduate and graduate levels is important to an individual’s successful professional development in the field and that continuing education is a vital component in an EH professional’s continued career growth.

-Undergraduate and graduate students who are enrolled in an accredited college or university, with a dedicated and recognized curriculum in EH sciences, are eligible to apply for the NEHA/AAS Scholarship.
+Undergraduate and graduate students who are enrolled in an accredited college or university, with a dedicated and recognized curriculum in environmental health sciences, are eligible to apply for the NEHA/AAS Scholarship.
 The purpose of the scholarship program is to encourage early commitment by students to pursue a career in EH.
-Therefore, preference is given to applicants who indicate that they intend to work as Sanitarians/Environmental Health professionals and not in related fields.
+Therefore, preference is given to applicants who indicate that they intend to work as sanitarians/environmental health professionals and not in related fields.

 There will be two undergraduate scholarships awarded for $2,250 each, and one graduate scholarship awarded for $2,500.